Divya063/TestingFramework/README.md

 2. **create_session**
    - Test file : test_create_session.py
-   - Use case : creates a token and updates the token field in test.yaml file, checks if session can be created successfully or not.
+   - Use case : Checks if session can be created successfully or not.
    - parameters :
      - params : This data needs to be passed to create a user container
      - timedelay : In the process of creating sessions, first the required user's server is requested which is  validated by the response code *202*, a server is created consequently, which needs to repond within 30s, otherwise the server